|

 Overall layout size is 26' x 39' including staging.
 The mainline is 200' double track closed loop plus 120' of hidden staging that can accommodate up to 10 pre-staged trains.
 Scenery is 100% complete and ranges from rugged mountains to a completely lighted city scene.

-Operations include passenger, local freight, coal and, through freight.
-Switching opportunities include a coal mine, six towns, a large freight yard, lumber branchline for a total of more than 30 industries.
-An interesting industry is a full service steam/diesel engine facility that includes a 130 ft. turntable, 12 stall roundhouse, and diesel shop.
+Operations include passengers, local freights, coal shifters, and through freights.
+Switching opportunities include a coal mine, six towns, a large freight yard, and a lumber branchline for a total of more than 30 industries.

 |